To Medicare? Or not to Medicare? That is the question!

 Are you already credentialed with the insurance companies and know how to bill the commercial carriers BUT want to add Medicare to your bag of tricks and become an RDN Medicare Provider?

-Then join my badass monthly Reimbursement Academy membership program.
-I have an entire Medicare course (inside my membership!) that coaches you through the Medicare enrollment, billing, and payment process.
+Then apply to my badass monthly reimbursement coaching program.
+I have an entire Medicare course that coaches you through the Medicare enrollment, billing, and payment process.
 Plus, you receive access to the resources, webinars, live calls and office hours that come standard with the monthly membership fees.

 Check it out here.
 When I tell you it is AWESOME I am not lying!